This

 or "qayin".

-Israelites allied with, and intermingled with African
+The fact is, Israelites allied with and intermingled with African

-the Egyptian bondage.
+their Egyptian bondage.
 (Genesis 38:2-5;

 46:10,